Resources and information

 Ella Meek [180 words]

 Ella is an animal lover through and through, with seeing the horrific pictures of animals entangled in plastic being one of the key reasons for her passion in tackling plastic waste.
-Outside of her campaign work, she’s also a keen dancer and presenter for the Sky Kids news show FYI.
+Outside of her campaign work, she’s also a presenter, previously working on the Sky Kids news show FYI and currently on the EcoFlix original ‘The Pulse’.

 Image credit: Young Activists Summit